run-ai/docs/docs/platform-admin/aiinitiatives/resources/nodes.md

 ## Nodes table

-The Nodes table can be found under Nodes in the Run:ai platform.
+The Nodes table can be found under __Resources__ in the Run:ai platform.

 The Nodes table displays a list of predefined nodes available to users in the Run:ai platform.